Click to Rate and Give Feedback

 Configuring Exchange Unified Messaging Test Phone Options

-After you install the Unified Messaging server role on a computer that is running Microsoft Exchange Server 2007 and configure Unified Messaging, you can use the Exchange UM Test Phone application (ExchangeUMTestPhone.exe) to help you test the overall operation and functionality of the Unified Messaging (UM) server.
-The Exchange UM Test Phone application provides several options that you can configure when you are using the Exchange UM Test Phone to troubleshoot Unified Messaging.
-This topic describes the options from the Exchange UM Test Phone Tools menu that are available for configuring the UM Test Phone.
+After you install the Unified Messaging (UM) server role on a computer running Microsoft Exchange Server 2010 and configure Unified Messaging, you can use the Exchange UM Test Phone application (ExchangeUMTestPhone.exe) to help you test the overall operation and functionality of the Unified Messaging server.
+The Exchange UM Test Phone application provides several options that you can configure when using the Exchange UM Test Phone application to troubleshoot Unified Messaging.
+This topic describes the options from the Exchange UM Test Phone Tools menu available for configuring the UM Test Phone.

-Lets you use a .wav file voice inputs for the call.
-Use this option when you do not have a microphone configured on the client computer.
+Lets you use .wav file voice inputs for the call.
+Use this option when you don't have a microphone configured on the client computer.

 Clears the entries of a log file.